document-intelligence/DI-2022/_pages/cfp.md

 ---
 layout: archive
-title: "Call for Papers – Document Intelligence (DI 2021) Workshop at KDD 2021"
+title: "Call for Papers – Document Intelligence Workshop at [KDD 2021](https://www.kdd.org/kdd2021/)"
 permalink: /cfp/
 author_profile: true
 sitemap: false
 ---

-# Call for Papers: Document Intelligence Workshop at [KDD 2021](https://www.kdd.org/kdd2021/)

 ------

-## Abstract
+# Abstract

 Business documents are central to the operation of all organizations, and they come in all shapes and sizes: project reports, planning documents, technical